 Catalyst Trust and Jigsaw Central Lakes present a panel discussion (with Q&A) of experts in town for a National Family and Sexual Violence Conference to bring light to this largely hidden and ignored topic.
 Perhaps even more hidden in a resort town where glitz is prevalent and family connections less common.
 This is an opportunity to both raise consciousness of the issues involved and make headway towards possible community responses.
-Speakers include Louise Nicholas, Ken Clearwater and Nicola Atwool.
+Speakers include Louise Nicholas, Ken Clearwater, Nicola Atwool and Rachel Smith.

 Please register for this event by emailing email@example.com